pmarshall24/climate-outlook/.ipynb_checkpoints/analog-checkpoint.md

 **Fall 2009**

 Fall rains came relatively early in 2009 and it was generally a wet fall season overall.
-October saw 110% of normal precipitation, November saw 158%, and December was much drier with only 56% of normal precipitation.
-Average temperatures on the BC south coast in October-December 2009 were slightly below normal.
-Warm temperatures were seen in northern and eastern Canada during this period.
+November saw 158% of normal precipitation, and December was much drier and cooler with only 56% of normal precipitation and over 1 degree cooler than normal.
+El Nino really kicked into gear in January.
+Precipitation was near-normal this month, but average temperatures were almost 3 degrees warmer than normal.
+Overall, the BC south coast saw conditions that were slightly drier and cooler than normal during this period, but it was very different from month to month.

 Moving into the winter, mild temperatures kept snowpack levels below normal for the first half of the season.
 This was the year of the Vancouver Olympics, which was marked by poor North Shore snow conditions in February ([No Snow at Olympics Site](https://www.cbc.ca/news/canada/british-columbia/no-snow-at-olympic-site-leaves-vanoc-scrambling-1.918004)).
 The second half of the season was a very different story though.
 Temperatures cooled and the snowpack built to near-normal levels in the spring.